 The Trustee has delegated the investment of the Scheme assets to the Investment Manager, which has discretion to invest the Scheme assets in underlying securities and funds through the use of other investment managers of pooled funds (hereafter referred to as the 'Underlying Managers') to run the portfolio on a day-to-day basis.
-These pooled funds are invested via the Platform Provider.
 The Trustee has acknowledged and considered with sufficient diligence the potential conflict that may arise from the Investment Manager and the Investment Adviser being the same organisation.